Building Compound AI Systems

 Building

-• Seamless integration of open-source/proprietary models into modular workflows
+• Seamless integration of open-source or proprietary models into modular workflows

-• Built-in observability for critical performance metrics across the entire workflow
+• Maintaining built-in observability for tracking performance metrics across the entire workflow

 Optimizing